robinhood/faust/docs/userguide/application.rst

 set the ``url`` and ``store`` options, though, to configure the broker and storage driver.

-Here we set the broker url to Kafka, and the storage driver to `RocksDB`_:
+Here we set the broker URL to Kafka, and the storage driver to `RocksDB`_:

 .. sourcecode:: python